gdbots/query-parser-php/README.md

 </query>
 ```

-To pull list of `Node` objects by type, use:
+To get a list of `Node` objects by type, use:

 ``` php
 <?php